Blood Alcohol Concentration in New York

 Arrested for DWI in the Bronx?
-Contact Us Today for a Free Consultation!
+Call Our DUI Lawyers Today for a Free Consultation!

 How Is BAC Measured?

 Blood alcohol concentration percentages indicate the amount of alcohol per 100mL of blood or 210L of breath, so a BAC of 0.08% is equal to 80mg of alcohol per 100mL of blood.

 BAC evidence is often very influential in DWI cases, and there are two main types of chemical testing through which this information can be gathered:

 - Blood Testing: In this method, a blood sample is drawn and analyzed by a qualified medical professional or lab technician to determine the percentage of alcohol in the blood.
 This is considered to be the most accurate measurement of a defendant's BAC and is often preferred by law enforcement and prosecutors in DWI cases.